Recordings/Discussions

 Composition

-Byron Janis is also a composer.
+Byron Janis was also a composer.
 He composed the musical theme for the Global Forum on Human Survival in Oxford, England, held April 1988.
 With lyrics by Sammy Cahn, it became the song The One World.
 Janis's music is primarily in the Pop style, and includes the music for a musical theater production of The Hunchback of Notre Dame and the score for Turner Network Television's 1989 major film documentary on Gary Cooper: The True Gen: Cooper and Hemingway - a 20 Year Friendship.

 Honours